kermitt2/pdf2xml/Readme.md

 ## Contributor

-This version has been modified by Patrice Lopez (patrice.lopez@science-miner.com).
+This pdf2xml version has been modified by Patrice Lopez (patrice.lopez@science-miner.com).

 The first windows version (1.0.0) has been built by @pboumenot and ported on windows 7 for 64 bit.

-The version 2.0.0 for windows was built by @lfoppiano with huge help from @flydutch.
+The version 2.0 for windows (native and cygwin) was built by @lfoppiano and @flydutch.

 ## License